wesleycouto/RockContentCodingChallenge/README.md

 I Used React + Asp.NET Core for this challenge as the position describes React as a *nice to have*

-I choose to use RabbitMQ and Mongo as during our interview we talked about these technologies.
+I decided to use RabbitMQ and Mongo as, during our interview we talked about these technologies.

 I hope it meets the requirements.
 Thank you!